robototes/TrainingRepo2021/README.md

-# 2020_Template
+# 2021 Training Repository
-This is a template library for the 2020 season with some code to show the basic structure of a program.
+This repository should be used by new programmers to test out the features of GitHub, and to learn more about WPILib coding.